Opinion: My mum had the same dementia as Bruce Willis. This is what it was like

 They never made me feel bad if I forgot something or missed social occasions.
 Their support was invaluable as they acknowledged my caring responsibilities but were also there for me when I needed – being patient, gentle and great at listening to my occasional rants.

 Caring for my mum made me want to support others and share my experience of caring through my work.
-In my last firm I was an active member of their Carers Network.
-Being a carer has made me more empathetic, emotional and caring and I am able to use these skills alongside my knowledge of caregiving in my new role working within Social Impact, Diversity and Inclusion.
+In my last firm, I was an active member of their Carers Network.
+Being a carer has made me more empathetic, emotional and caring and I am able to use these skills alongside my knowledge of caregiving in my new role working within social impact, diversity and inclusion.

 Caring for mum was challenging, and we did need to call in additional help in the end, but I’m proud of the way my family worked together as a unit.
-We would create games and tasks to help he with simple household activities.
+We would create games and tasks to help her with simple household activities.
 But she struggled with these, and her condition began to decline rapidly.

-My mum died from a brain hemorrhage – unrelated to her dementia – in November 2021.
+My mum died from a brain haemorrhage – unrelated to her dementia – in November 2021.
 We were able to raise more than £4,000 for the specialist dementia nursing charity Dementia UK, which supported us with advice and guidance about FTD and how to look after our own wellbeing as carers.

 We obviously missed mum and were grieving her after she died, but I also found that I was grieving the fact that I was not “needed” anymore.
 Caring is a full-time job, and I struggled to adjust to her not being there or not being spoken about as much.
 When you care for someone you love you make it your life to give them the care you believe they would want, and when that ends it comes as something of a shock.